+Time Complexity: O(n), where n is the total number of nodes in the tree.

+This article is contributed by Haribalaji R.

 Check whether a binary tree is a complete tree or not | Set 2 (Recursive Solution)

 A complete binary tree is a binary tree whose all levels except the last level are completely filled and all the leaves in the last level are all to the left side.
 More information about complete binary trees can be found here.